Prelims

 The staging of that first night I passed in the kampie with Gavin had a mischievous-but-comical tone to it, produced by the type of attention afforded the foreign friend of a well-known gangster.
 The average community resident would not be allowed equal leeway.
 For them, tests would be part of a very real competition to demarcate a place among their neighbours in a life characterised by stifling scarcity.
 I would later discover similar dynamics at play in other communities.
 I witnessed time and again how commonplace exchanges quickly escalated into hostile arguments between residents.
 As an outsider, I was an oddity and an object of benign interest, rather than a threat to be confronted, and was largely insulated from such dangers.
 I was not, however, shielded from an undercurrent of social friction created by people gesticulating, demanding, shouting, jostling, grabbing and relentlessly exerting pressure on one another in the way I described above.
 The subsequent township visits I made during my years of research frequently left me drained, my energy sapped by the need to rebuff the steady incursions into my personal space.
 This, of course, is not to misrepresent such neighbourhoods as unsympathetic or crass.
 Far from it.
 I cannot begin to describe the abundance of thoughtful, witty, sensitive, gracious and intimate interactions I had there.
 But there is no escaping the fact that township life has a certain unavoidable severity.
 It is easy to imagine how the long-term effects of this environment could produce in some a gruff and callused demeanour, providing the proverbial thick skin needed to live there.

-While Central Cape Town epitomises the well-contented urban centre, millions living on the city's outskirts compete for dignity and opportunity because they are denied livelihoods, housing, policing, sanitation, water and other necessities.
+While central Cape Town epitomises the well-contented urban centre, millions living on the city's outskirts compete for dignity and opportunity because they are denied livelihoods, housing, policing, sanitation, water and other necessities.
 As a visitor to the kampie, I can leave when I want to, retreating into comfort and calm.
 Equivalent options are not available to Gavin, his family, neighbours, Mongrel brothers or most of the people I write about.
 For them, being ‘a motherfucker’ is neither playful nor theatrical.
 It is a matter of survival:

 You need to be hard like this place to survive here.
 So that [others] can't make a carpet of you.
 So that they can't walk over you.
 If somebody raises their voice, you also will know how to raise your voice.
 You won't cry.
 You won't show emotions.
 You'll kill if you have to.
 Even if you are not a gangster, or somebody that goes through this life – you are just an ordinary person that stays in Ottery – but still you need to keep you hard… That's how they will understand you here.
 That is how they will respect you.

 With my first-hand experiential connection to Gavin's life I better understand the overbearing weight of his words.
-He is a living testament of how someone can be rubbed raw over time by the systemic imbalances, racism and insecurity that envelop a community.
+He is a living testament to how someone can be rubbed raw over time by the systemic imbalances, racism and insecurity that envelop a community.
 What I am describing is a symptom of South African social hierarchies hundreds of years in the making, institutionally engrained over decades lost to apartheid and left unresolved in its aftermath.
 In 1948, the white supremacist National Party began a policy of ‘separateness’ that institutionalised racial division in South Africa, splitting by race who South Africans could marry, where they could reside, what work they could do and where they could go to school.
 They gave the white minority preferential treatment over other races in all social, economic and political areas.
 Apartheid officially came to an end in 1994, but racialised poverty, inequality, segregation and unrest remain abjectly ingrained in South African cities like Cape Town to date.

 This book does not – and cannot – excuse the pernicious effects gangs have in Cape Town.
 What it does is acknowledge that gangs have a past, as well as contemporary causes and consequences that cannot be separated from a persistently unequal social system, which skews by race and by class who wins and loses among the city's inhabitants.
 By taking such a vantage point, we can more clearly see the perspective of young people like Gavin, and better appreciate what days and nights are like spent amid the circumstances in which they are socialised: